um-pdavila/acs_docs/docs/pegasus/soft/Jupyterhub.rst

 resources.

-Currently all requested Notebook servers are running in only two compute node.
+Currently all requested Notebook servers are running in only two compute nodes.
 It is recommended to use the Notebook as a testing tool and submit formal jobs via LSF.

 Using JupyterHub on Pegasus
 --------------------------